jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-45.md

 consequently no ground for assuming that a still more highly developed objectification of the will is ever reached, anywhere;
 for it has already reached its turning-point here.

-41 This chapter is connected with §§ 56-59 of the first volume.
-Also chapters 11 and 12 of the second volume of the “Parerga and Paralipomena” should be compared with it.